 If your HD video device has component connectors, an optional Component to VESA adapter can be used.
 Plug the component cable into the video device.
-Plug the other end of the component cable into the adapter and plug the adapter into the Computer 3 or Computer 2 connector.
+Plug the other end of the component cable into the adapter and plug the adapter into the Computer 2 connector.
 Component offers the highest quality video output.